What Is a Calcaneal Osteotomy?

 You will be placed in a splint or boot.
 Depending on your surgeon's preference, the splint may be changed to a cast in 1-2 weeks.
 You will have to keep weight off your foot for 4-6 weeks.
 At that point, progressive weight bearing usually can start.
 Physical therapy is often recommended to help in recovery.

 back to regular activities typically takes 3-6 months and swelling will improve slowly.
 If you have another foot or ankle procedure done at the same time, your recovery may be longer.

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-The potential complications associated with calcaneal osteotomies are nerve and tendon injury, failure of the bone fragments to heal together, loss of correction of the deformity, painful hardware and infection.
-Your orthopaedic surgeon will discuss the
+The potential complications associated with calcaneal osteotomies are nerve and tendon injury, failure of the bone fragments to heal together, loss of correction of the deformity, painful hardware, and infection.
+Your foot and ankle orthopaedic surgeon will discuss the

 risks and benefits of surgery with you in detail.

 What are the chances that my bone will not heal?

 This is uncommon and can happen approximately 5% of the time.
 Smoking, infection, and poor circulation all are potential risk factors.
 Should you choose to have surgery,